 There tends to be a stigma towards those who are in or entering a second marriage.
-It’s true, when people get married the first time they usually go into it thinking it’ll only happen once.
-However that is not always the case, whether they were too young, had to escape abuse or had an unfaithful spouse.
-While divorce is not God’s best plan for anyone’s life, it unfortunately does happen.
+It’s true when people get married the first time they usually go into it thinking it’ll only happen once.
+However that is not always the case, whether they were too young, had to escape abuse, or had an unfaithful spouse.
+While divorce is not God’s best plan for anyone’s life, it, unfortunately, does happen.
 Aren’t you grateful that God is a God of second chances?
 Society may not give you a stamp of “approval” but rather one that says “do-over” or “fingers-crossed”; therefore navigating through judgment may be a bit painful.
-However, no matter what the world says, our God has already stamped upon you grace, mercy, and redeeming love.
+However, no matter what the world says, our God has already stamped upon your grace, mercy, and redeeming love.
 Aren’t you so glad that despite our flaws, what marriage you might be on, and any baggage you may be carrying, the Lord says, “I know the plans I have for you…plans for good and not for disaster, to give you a future and a hope” (Jeremiah 29:11)?
-This is truth you can firmly place your life upon, although that doesn’t mean the journey will be easy.
+This is the truth you can firmly place your life upon, although that doesn’t mean the journey will be easy.

 Statistics show that second marriages that end in divorce are upwards of 60 percent.
 Yikes!
 This astronomical percentage shows that it will take work, and God’s help, to have a successful second marriage.
 Thankfully God not only designed marriage but is for it.
 He wants to see your marriage flourish and prosper.
 Here are some ways how: